25a31a0574/SURAKSHA/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

+This Project is developed  for the "SOLUTION CHALLENGE-2026 BUILD WITH AI", by team "DisentangleTally".

+Our project aims to deal with rapid crisis response.We Designed a Google AI Studio app to instantly detect, report, and synchronize crisis response.
+The application aims to eliminate fragmented communication by creating a single integrating platform acting as a bridge between citizens and emergency responders.The app will access  your live location and audio input for a seamless response from the responders.

+The technologies used in app creation involves Google Tools like Google AI studio,Google Gemini and FireBase.
 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.